jihoonakang/pyBaram_xccels/doc/src/developer_guide.rst

     :top-classes: pybarm.solver.base.elements.BaseBCInters
     :parts: 1

 The overall structure and role of these classes are the same as internal interfaces.
-The ``construct_bc`` method in ``BaseAdvecInters`` compiles boundary condition function and specific formulations are implemented in this class.
-For example, the hierarchy of boundary conditions for Euler equations can be depicted as below.
+The  ``construct_bc`` method in ``BaseAdvecInters`` compiles the boundary condition function, and specific formulations are implemented in this class.
+For example, the hierarchy of boundary conditions for Euler equations can be depicted as follows:

 .. inheritance-diagram:: pybaram.solvers.euler.inters.EulerSupOutBCInters
                          pybaram.solvers.euler.inters.EulerSlipWallBCInters